butcherg/wavedcc/README.md

 and TCP interface, respectively.
 The message format is the DCC++-EX specification, but you can leave out the < and >.

 The initial commit just implements the NMRA S9.2 Baseline packets.
-Also, only operations mode is implemented at present, but the infrastructure to to programming mode is present.
+Also, only operations mode is implemented at present, but the infrastructure to do programming mode is present.
 And, the pulse train builder for speed/direction packets only recognizes
 14-step mode.

 At the PI GPIOs, a bipolar interface is implemented with two output pins.
 There is also a separate enable pin for L298-style